ellak-monades-aristeias/simbug/SIMBUG open standard.md

 #SIMBUG Open Standard

 ##What a SIMBUG is
 A SIMBUG is an acronym for a *Computerized turn-based Simulation Business Game*.
+SIMBUG is targeting **serious or applied games**, i.e. games designed for a primary purpose other than pure entertainment.

+Furthermore SIMBUG will include an open standard and a server implementation aiming at providing an easy way for educators to setup a simulation business game.

+We focus on the "business logic" and "data storage" and leave the implementation of the "presentation layer" to third party.

 A SIMBUG is considered to have the following workflow: